This is the only website you should use for booking New Zealand practical driving tests.

 Get lots of practise (we recommend at least 120 hours if you have a learner licence) before you sit a practical test.

 The test is 60 minutes long and includes 45 minutes of drive time.
-The remaining 15 minutes is used to check the safety of the vehicle prior to driving and to provide feedback.
+The remaining 15 minutes is used to check the safety of the vehicle before driving and to provide feedback after.

-Test applicants will be expected to demonstrate that they have basic driving skills, can recognise and respond to a range of common road hazards and can drive safely in higher speed zones.
+You need to demonstrate you have basic driving skills, can recognise and respond to a range of common road hazards and can drive safely in higher speed zones.

 The full licence test is 30 minutes long and includes 20 minutes of driving.